ChristianSi/lytspel/README.md

 **CHANGELOG.md** contains a compact list of the changes made between the various released versions of the program (and dictionary).

-If you want to install and use the program locally (rather then the web frontend), see **INSTALL-USE.md**.
+If you want to install and use the program locally (rather then using the web frontend), see **INSTALL-USE.md**.

 If you want to experiment with the program suite locally, in order to add some functionality, fix bugs, or modify spellings, see **devnotes.md**.